 We assist our clients in filing for Bankruptcy including preparing bankruptcy petitions, attending creditor meetings, and ensuring the bankruptcy process flows smoothly as possible.

 Chapter 7 bankruptcy is the most common type of bankruptcy and is the best tool to use to liquidate nearly all of your debts.
-It allows individuals and business entities to eliminate a variety of unsecured debts such as credit card debt, judgments and medical bills.
-Although Chapter 7 is a powerful remedy to discharge debt, it does not discharge every kind of debt.
-Debts such as student loans, spousal support, and child support usually survive Chapter 7 bankruptcy and there are complex rules surrounding the discharge of tax debt.
-If you are being harassed by your creditors, your wages are being garnished or you are feeling overwhelmed by your financial situation, contact the attorneys at Simonian & Simonian, PLC for a free consultation.
+It allows individuals and business entities to eliminate a variety of unsecured debts such as credit card debt, judgments, and medical bills.
+Although Chapter 7 is a powerful remedy to discharge the debt, it does not discharge every kind of debt.
+Debts such as student loans, spousal support, and child support usually survive Chapter 7 bankruptcy and complex rules are surrounding the discharge of tax debt.
+If you are being harassed by your creditors, your wages are being garnished or you are feeling overwhelmed by your financial situation, contact the attorneys at Simonian & Simonian, PLC in Glendale, California for a free consultation.
 We will stop the harassing phone calls and letters from your creditors and help get your financial life back in order.

 Chapter 13 bankruptcy is a powerful tool used to reorganize your debts free from the constant harassment of your creditors.
 For example, if you are behind on your house payments and are facing foreclosure.
 Chapter 13 will stop the foreclosure sale and allow you to repay your debt over a three to five year period.